smeade/launchpad/README.md

 * RailsAdmin for back-end data management
 * RSpec and FactoryGirl for testing
 * Use of data-* instead of css id's and classes for js actions
+* Ajax status changes ('approved', 'question', 'rejected')

 **TODO:**

 Consider implementing support for:

-* Ajax status changes ('approved', 'question', 'rejected')
+* Auditing and versioning with PaperTrail
+* Turbolinks
 * Guard for testing
 * rack-mini-profiler
 * Devise custom controllers
 * Scope to Account by subdomain
 * Add CanCan for authorization
-* Auditing and versioning with PaperTrail
 * Switching to Bourbon
 * Use FontAwesome instead of Glyphicons
 * Test Unit and FactoryGirl for testing